cyberark/conjur-oss-suite-release/CONTRIBUTING.md

    - Edit the [suite release config](https://github.com/cyberark/conjur-oss-suite-release/blob/master/suite.yml)
      to bump the versions of any components with new tags and/or to add any new components to the next suite release.
+Also update the CHANGELOG to mark the new version - there's no need to add an entry for the suite version bumps.

    - [Submit your changes in a pull request (PR)](https://docs.joomla.org/Using_the_Github_UI_to_Make_Pull_Requests) as per our [contributor guidelines](https://github.com/cyberark/community).